isaziconsulting/XRayFrontSideDetection/index.md

 # Future extensions

-This project can easily be extended to an arbitrary binary image classifier.
+This project can easily be extended to an arbitrary binary medical scan classifier (PET scan slides, MRIs slides, ...).
 Feel free to fork this project and classify your own data!

 # Follow Us